rakshitdogra/Shielder/README.md

 ![Brave](https://img.shields.io/badge/Brave-FB542B?style=for-the-badge&logo=Brave&logoColor=white)

 And browsers based on chrome.

+## How to Install ?

+1. Clone or download this repository.
+2. Navigate to chrome://extensions/
+3. Click on 'Toggle the developer mode'.
+4. Click on 'Load Unpacked'
+5. Select the complete folder which you cloned or downloaded in the first step.

 # Note
 For Spotify: If it is unable to block/skip ad due to any updates, it will automatically mute the ad.
 If this condition persists just refresh the page and you are good to go.